About MIC Worldwide

 Christopher T. Macolini

-Chris is a recognized expert in Latin American investigations and security, with close to thirty years of combined Federal law enforcement and private industry investigative and security experience in the region.
+Chris is a recognized expert in Latin American investigations and security, with thirty years of combined Federal law enforcement and private industry investigative and security experience in the region.
 Chris has spent over twenty-six years in Latin America, is fully bilingual and bicultural.

 MIC Worldwide’s team is comprised of the best case agents, investigators, researchers, analysts and report writers in the industry and backed by a solid administrative staff.
 Our Headquarters is based in Miami, commonly referred to as the gateway to Latin America.